CERT-Polska/karton/docs/advanced_concepts.rst

 Task life cycle
 ```````````````
 When :py:meth:`karton.Producer.send_task` is called: **unrouted task** starts its journey in `Declared` state.
 Task is registered in Redis with references to the Resource objects.
-After task declaration, :class:`karton.LocalResource` objects are uploaded to Minio.
+After task declaration, :class:`karton.LocalResource` objects are uploaded to MinIO.
 Finally, task identifier is placed in **unrouted tasks queue** and is waiting for **Karton-System** to route it to appropriate consumers.

 <image>